dawciobiel/hardclone-cli/README.md

 ------

 **⚠️ Disclaimer**: This tool performs low-level disk operations.
-Always backup important data before use.
 The author is not responsible for any data loss.